DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

    routes)

--  Set the points to enter the reserved area.. do this ASAP as you may be still moving towards them.
-(EX-RAIL knows if this is a panic and switches the points at full speed, if you are not moving then the switch is a more realistic sweep motion(feature not yet))
+-  Set the points to enter the reserved area.. do this ASAP as you may be still moving towards them. (@KEBBIN... maybe...EX-RAIL knows if this is a panic and switches the points at full speed, if you are not moving then the switch is a more realistic sweep motion(feature not yet))